-Here is the list of the 5 day hikes you’ll discover near Las Vegas:
+Here is the list of the 10 best hikes near Las Vegas to see:

-- Mt.
-Charleston and Mary Jane Falls trail (1 hour from Vegas).
+- Mary Jane Falls trail (1 hour from Vegas).

-- Ice Box Canyon trail (Red Rock Canyon, 30 minutes from Vegas).
+- Ice Box Canyon trail (30 minutes from Vegas).

-- Fire Wave and Red Vista Trail (Valley of Fire State Park, 1 hour from Vegas).
+- Fire Wave and Red Vista Trail (1 hour from Vegas).

 - Gold Strike Hot Springs hike (30 minutes from Vegas).

-- Bonus: Hikes in Zion National Park (3 hours from Vegas).
+- Hikes in Zion National Park (3 hours from Vegas).

-- Bonus 2: 10 awesome hikes in St. George Utah (2 hours from Vegas).
+- St. George Utah and hiking trails there (2 hours from Vegas).